Criminal Defense Attorney Fighting for Clients Accused of Child Pornography

-In our state, “child pornography charges” essentially fall under the larger umbrella of “sexual exploitation of a child.”
-This is broken into three charges:
+In the state of Colorado, child pornography charges essentially fall under the larger umbrella of “sexual exploitation of a child.”
+Depending on the nature of the child pornography crime, this can be further broken down into three charges:

-Collectively, these cover a variety of illegal acts, such as:
+Collectively, these crimes cover a wide variety of illegal acts, such as:

 - Possessing child pornography